 Your Mission statement says that CHA is a school "for the children of Christian families."
 What do you mean by a Christian family?

-Christian Heritage Academy is a non-denominational, independent school, with families from more than 110 churches and 40 communities.
+Christian Heritage Academy is a non-denominational, independent school, with families from more than 145 congregations and 55 communities.
 In order to maintain our unity in Christ, our admissions policy requires that at least one parent of every family would be in agreement with our Statement of Faith and acknowledge himself/herself to be a believer in Jesus Christ.
-Because we see ourselves as partners with each family and their church (home/school/church), our Admissions policy also requires that each family regularly attends or is a member of a local church whose doctrine is in agreement with our Statement of Faith.
-Christian Heritage Academy seeks to support parents and their churches as together we equip children to be lifetime followers of Jesus Christ.
-We are seeking to enroll Christian students or those whom are seeking the Savior.
+Our Admissions policy also requires that each family regularly attends or is a member of a local church whose doctrine is in agreement with our Statement of Faith.
+We believe this three-way partnership (parents-school-church) is the best way to equip children with the best foundation for becoming lifetime followers of Jesus Christ.
 For more clarity, please feel free to contact our Admissions Office.
 We’d be glad to answer your questions.

 Is CHA accredited?